trumpfheller/trumpfheller.github.io/testing/bt.md

 ---

+### what is what?
-### Which functionality is connected with which protocol?
+> Pairing, Audio, Data transfer Voice command - Which functionality is connected with which protocol?

 * Bluetooth Classioc and BLE,
 * Bluetooth4,5,